PaperTiger/figma-plugins/README.md

 ---

-## For any other issue or question send us a mail at team@papertiger.com
+## For any other issue or question, send us an email at team@papertiger.com